What is a Trademark?

 The Lanham Act

-Through the Lanham Act (15 U.S.C.S. § 1051 et seq.), federal law has provided benefits to trademark owners for over 70 years.
-As a result, this law created the registries which list the registered trademarks (known as the Principal and Supplemental Registers) and provides trademark owners with the means of defending their marks and obtaining relief from infringers.
+Through the Lanham Act (15 USCS § 1051 et seq.), federal law has provided benefits to trademark owners for over 70 years.
+The trademark law created registries that list the registered trademarks (the Principal and Supplemental Registers).
+In addition, it provides trademark owners with the means to defend their marks and obtain relief from infringers.
+So, working with an experienced trademark lawyer is essential to protect your intellectual property.

-Trademarks are critical to protecting a business's identity, as they distinguish a company's brand from others in the marketplace.
+Trademarks are critical to protecting your identity, as they distinguish a company's brand from others in the marketplace.
 Moreover, they preserve the goodwill a company has accrued through years of growing its business.

 A Trademark Lawyer Can Ensure Your Mark is Distinct